stevelorenz/build-vnf/README.md

 1. [scripts](./scripts/): Utility shell scripts to install, setup, configure tools used in this project.
 1. [vnf_prototype](./vnf_prototype/): VNFs under prototyping (Try new ideas). **Not stable** and the performance is not fine tuned.
 1. [vnf_release](./vnf_release/): Tested and performance-optimized VNFs.
+1. [pktgen](./pktgen/): Scripts to configure and run software packet generators for latency measurement.

 ## Documentation ##

+@TODO: Update documentation and remove unused sections.

 This repository contains a tutorial/Wiki like documentation whose source files (use reStructuredText format) are located in [./doc/source/](./doc/source/).
 [Sphinx](http://www.sphinx-doc.org/en/master/) is used to build the documentation.